Mark Your Calendars: Here Are All The Dates Of 2021's Full Moons

 Advertisement

-The Full Harvest Moon is whichever full moon falls closest to the fall equinox on September 21; sometimes, it can occur in October.
+The Full Harvest Moon is whichever full moon falls closest to the autumn equinox on 21st September; sometimes, it can occur in October.
 It's also called the Fall Moon or the Hunting Moon.

 Colder weather used to signal a time to stock up on game for the winter ahead, which is why this luminary is called the Full Hunter's Moon.
 Sometimes, it's known as the Falling Leaves Moon.